What Is A Bone Spur (Osteoarthritis)?

 Shockwave therapy, if performed properly can break down the abnormal bony enlargements in shoulders, knees, and heels.

 Are Treatments Painful?

-If you get steroid injections or surgery for your spur, yes they will be painful.
+If you get steroid injections or surgery for your spur, yes, they will be painful.
 But, our motto is no pain more gain.
 So, with our system, there is no pain!
 However, if you experience any pain or discomfort during a therapy session or when we provide you with Shockwave Therapy, please do inform us.
 You don‘t have to hurt more to get better!
-It is insane but may go through lots of pain, either at their chiropractic office, physiotherapy, physical therapy or other forms of traditional and non-traditional caregivers.
-Bone spur treatments can be painful when a poorly trained chiropractor or physiotherapists render the care.
+It is insane but may go through lots of pain, either at their chiropractic office, physiotherapy, physical therapy, or other forms of traditional and non-traditional caregivers.
+Bone spur treatments can be painful when a poorly trained chiropractor or physiotherapist renders the care.
 Some are told to live with the pain, while others are encouraged to have surgical intervention.